 Major/minor: Childhood/special education with a concentration in English

-Why did you choose Manhattan College?
+Why did you choose Manhattan University?

 The first time I visited campus for a tour, I instantly got that feeling that this was where I belonged.
 The campus was beautiful, and it was the perfect distance from home.
-I wanted a small school that had a tight-knit community, and that is exactly what Manhattan College is.
+I wanted a small school that had a tight-knit community, and that is exactly what Manhattan University is.
 They also had a great Education department and a five-year program, which was a big requirement of mine when looking at schools.
 I have also been dancing since I was 3 years old, and I did not want to stop in college.
-The Manhattan College dance team was another big selling point for me.
+The Manhattan University dance team was another big selling point for me.

-Describe your Manhattan College experience:
+Describe your Manhattan University experience:

 Being a Jasper Dancer has been one of the most incredible experiences I have had in my life.
 The dance team has brought me some of my best friends that I know I can always count on and will be there for me through everything.